Price Reset

 What is the Odachi Sword?

-Odachi means big and long and refers to the strong and mighty weapon samurai wore in battles.
+Odachi means big and long and refers to the strong and mighty big sword samurai wore in battles.
 Because of its length, it was uncommon to carry Odachi every day.
 A typical Odachi sword is about three shaku long, which is around 36 inches.

 Because of its sophisticated design, Japanese people used the Odachi sword during ceremonies.
 Samurai in feudal Japan, who valued their swords for their qualities and strength, most commonly used their mesmerizing Odachi swords as offerings.